jhln/agentify-components/README.md

 Agentify Components solves the problem of making UI components understandable to AI agents.
 When AI assistants interact with web applications, they typically lack context about what components do, how to interact with them, and what data they handle.

-This framework adds a semantic layer to your components through higher-order components (HOCs) that:
+This framework adds a semantic layer to your components through decorators that:

 1. **Register component metadata** - Define what a component does and how it behaves
 2. **Provide a standardized schema** - Create consistent metadata structures for different component types